 A: The ACT is an achievement test that measures what a student has learned in school.
 The SAT is more of an aptitude test that focuses on reasoning and verbal abilities.
-The ACT has up to 5 components: English, Mathematics, Reading, Science, and an optional Writing section.
-The SAT has only 3 components: Critical Reasoning, Mathematics, and a required Writing section.
-While the ACT is scored based on the number of correct answers with no penalty of guessing, the SAT takes off points for wrong answers.
+The ACT has up to 5 components: English, mathematics, reading, science, and an optional writing section.
+While the ACT score is based on the numbers of correct answers with no penalty of guessing, the SAT takes off points for wrong answers.

 A: Since both tests are very different, we recommend taking diagnostic tests for both.
-The PLAN is a practice test for the ACT and the PSAT is a practice test for the SAT.
-Students can talk to their school counselors regarding how to register for both tests.
+The PLAN is the practice test for the ACT and the PSAT is the practice test for the SAT.
+Students should speak to their school counselors regarding how to register for both tests.

 A: Colleges will accept either the ACT or SAT.